-The college tuition credit is a tax credit allowed for the qualified college tuition expenses paid for an eligible student.
-The credit is available to full-year New York State residents only.
-If the credit exceeds your tax for the tax year, the excess credit will be refunded, without interest.
-The credit is limited to \$400 per eligible student.
+The college tuition credit is limited to \$400 per eligible student and available to full-year New York State residents only.
+If the credit is more than your tax for the tax year, we will refund the excess credit without interest.